Sofiademolder/My_gitproject-/Dictionary_terms.md

 ## Forking

 Makes a complete copy of the current state of a master branch.
 You will now earn this 'fork' of the project in this state.

+## Working remoteley

+Go to your project in GitHub and press '.'
+You will not be able to stage, and everything you commit is immediately pushed (There is no terminal)
+You need to commit and push by clicking on the branch symbol on the right